-For us our primary purpose in holidaying in Cairns in tropical north Queensland was to experience the Reef.
+For us, our primary purpose in holidaying in Cairns in Tropical North Queensland was to experience the Reef.
 Yes, there are so many other amazing things to do in the area, but the driving reason for our visit was the Reef.
 Don’t be intimidated by visiting the Great Barrier Reef with kids.
-Let’s walk through how to organize your trip and what to expect.
+Let’s walk through how to organise your trip and what to expect.

 First of all, be prepared to shell out some money to visit the Great Barrier Reef.
 This was by far the most expensive activity we did while in the Cairns area, but it was worth every penny.
 Plan to spend $500-600 AUD for a family of 4-5.
 Most companies have a family rate (2 adults, 2 children) that will save you money.
 You can go to some islands closer to Cairns, which are wonderful day trips, but please make sure you go out to the Outer Reef while here.

 You are going to be overwhelmed with choices for which company to choose for your Great Barrier Reef tour.
 I spent hours reading various reviews and weighing the pros and cons of each.
 We ended up going out with Sunlover Reef Cruises and it is a perfect choice for families.
 You will need to book in advance to reserve your spot and transfers from your hotel can be organised.